Generalized star-height problem

 Unsolved problem in computer science: Can all regular languages be expressed using generalized regular expressions with a limited nesting depth of Kleene stars?

-The generalized star-height problem in formal language theory is the open question whether all regular languages can be expressed using generalized regular expressions with a limited nesting depth of Kleene stars.
-Here, generalized regular expressions are defined like regular expressions, but they have a built-in complement operator.
-For a regular language, its generalized star height is defined as the minimum nesting depth of Kleene stars needed in order to describe the language by means of a generalized regular expression, hence the name of the problem.
+In formal language theory, the generalized star-height problem is the open question whether all regular languages can be expressed using generalized regular expressions with a limited nesting depth of Kleene stars.
+Here, generalized regular expressions are defined like regular expressions, but with a built-in complement operator.
+For a regular language, its generalized star height is defined as the minimum nesting depth of Kleene stars needed in order to describe the language by means of a generalized regular expression.

 More specifically, it is an open question whether a nesting depth of more than 1 is required, and if so, whether there is an algorithm to determine the minimum required star height.

-Regular languages of star-height 0 are also known as star-free languages.
-The theorem of Schützenberger provides an algebraic characterization of star-free languages by means of aperiodic syntactic monoids.
-In particular star-free languages are a proper decidable subclass of regular languages.
+Regular languages of generalized star-height 0 are also known as star-free languages.
+A theorem of Schützenberger provides an algebraic characterization of star-free languages by means of aperiodic syntactic monoids.
+In particular, star-free languages are a proper decidable subclass of regular languages.